Stomach Ulcers:

 At one time ulcer patients were told to drink milk and eat a bland diet.
 We know now this was bad advice.
 If you have an ulcer, don't depend on milk for relief.
 While a glass of milk may temporarily soothe your ulcer, it will ultimately make it worse by causing a rebound in stomach acid.
 (Antacids, made with calcium carbonate [Tums, Alka-2] will make you feel better temporarily, but they might have a rebound effect on the production of stomach acid.)
 Diets that are high in fiber have been found to be much more effective in healing ulcers and preventing their occurrence than soft diets.
 Gradually increase your fiber intake.

-Though stress is no longer considered the only cause of peptic ulcers, it's clear that stress, or the way we react to it, does play a role.
+Though stress is no longer considered the only cause of peptic ulcers, It's clear that stress, or the way we react to it, does play a role.
 Regular exercise is a good antidote for stress, as are breathing exercises and various relaxation techniques.

 Natural Prescription For Ulcers